 You have enough money in Bucket 1 to handle emergencies and you understand where your anticipated expenses will be coming from.
 You contribute the maximum to Bucket 2, your 401(k) or IRA.
 Then allocate any additional savings to stocks, bonds or mutual funds to maximize your returns before you reach retirement.

 There are numerous investment strategies and of course a lot of opinions.
-The Bucket Strategy is one way of simplifying the investment landscape and provides a means of showing you how you can start investing based on your current debt, income and life events.
-It’s a way of thinking differently about how you can shift your savings from one bucket to another based on what your financial goals are and where you are on life’s journey.
+The Bucket Strategy is one way of simplifying the investment landscape.
+It provides a means of showing you how you can start investing based on your current debt, income and life events.
+A way of thinking differently about how you can shift your savings from one bucket to another.
+Based on what your financial goals are and where you are on life’s journey.

 But most importantly, if you’re new to investing, it’s a way of thinking about how to get started.